 One of the problems of working with the PRINCE2 practitioners is that the people tend to get highly focussed on definitions in the Scope of Works.
 A Scope of Works defines what the deliverables the customer is to received.

-The problem with a Scope of Works is that it is usually prepared before the work is started and/or fully understood. maybe you have a Gap Analysis, a Consulting Reports or a Requirements Document to setup the initial engagement (every company has their own name of the same thing) but the Scope of Works is barely more than an educated guess at the solution.
+The problem with this approach is that the Scope of Works isprepared before the work is started and/or fully understood. maybe you have a Gap Analysis, a Consulting Reports or a Requirements Document to setup the initial engagement (every company has their own name of the same thing) but the Scope of Works is barely more than an educated guess at the solution.

 Therefore I find using precise terminology to be useful.
 After many years of reading IETF RFCs I’ve come to love RFC2119 – Key words for use in RFCs to Indicate Requirement Levels as guide to exact phrasing.
 I’ve developed the following set of text that goes into my documents.

 MUST -This word, or the terms “REQUIRED” or “SHALL”, mean that the definition is an absolute requirement of the specification.

 MUST NOT – This phrase, or the phrase “SHALL NOT”, means that the definition is an absolute prohibition of the specification.

 SHOULD – This word, or the adjective “RECOMMENDED”, mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.

 SHOULD NOT – This phrase, or the phrase “NOT RECOMMENDED” mean that there may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.

 MAY – This word, or the adjective “OPTIONAL,” mean that an item is truly discretionary.